Serbian food was influenced by Turkish, Hungarian, and Greek cuisine

 10 traditional meals you should try in Serbia

-Ajvar is a special type of salad, a specialty of Balkan cuisine, made of red pepper.
+Ajvar is a special type of salad, a specialty of Balkan cuisine (not only Serbian food), made of red pepper.
 It is used as an addition to many dishes, and most often as a bread spread.
-The ayvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.
+The ajvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.

 A dairy product similar to white (peasant) cheese made of numerous layers of fat skimmed off the top of boiled milk once it cools off, and seasoned with salt.
 Depending on how long it is preserved, it can be either “young” or “old”.
 Kajmak is exclusively a home-made product of the regions to the south of the Sava River and Danube River, the best types coming from the mountain area (Mt.
 Zlatibor, the Čačak area).